imarc/boilerplate-archived/README.md

 Note that we are not using the `main` element yet.
 While it looks great, until its more widely adopted we're going to stick with the semantic equivalent, `<div class="main" rel="main">`.

-### .mold
+### .container
 Sometimes we need to identify which elements should be constrained to the maximum width we believe the site is best viewed at.
-Sometimes this is called `.wrapper` or `.container`, but we're using `.mold` as a classname that we will only use for this purpose.
+Some people this is called `.wrapper` or `.frame`, but we're using `.container` as a classname that we will only use for this purpose.

 ### Primary, Secondary, and Tertiary
 We use the classes `primary`, `secondary`, and `tertiary` to identify layout elements that might occur